 Additional outcomes: OS, PFS, and safety

-DOR, duration of response; FDA, US Food and Drug Administration; NSCLC, non-small cell lung cancer; ORR, overall response rate; OS, overall survival; PFS, progression-free survival.
+ALK, anaplastic lymphoma kinase; DOR, duration of response; EGFR, epithelial growth factor receptor; FDA, US Food and Drug Administration; MEK, mitogen-activated extracellular signal-regulated kinase; NSCLC, non-small cell lung cancer; ORR, overall response rate; OS, overall survival; PFS, progression-free survival.

-†The major efficacy outcomes were ORR per Response Evaluation Criteria In Solid Tumors version 1.1 (RECIST v1.1) as assessed by blinded independent review committee and DOR.1,2
+†The major efficacy outcomes were ORR per Response Evaluation Criteria In Solid Tumors version 1.1 (RECIST v1.1) as assessed by independent review committee and DOR.3,4

 First-Line Patients: Response Rates

-Noncomparative analysis of median OS for TAFINLAR + MEKINIST (n=36)
+Noncomparative median OS in first-line patients with TAFINLAR + MEKINIST (n=36)6

-NE, not estimable; NSCLC, non-small cell lung cancer; PFS, progression-free survival.
+NSCLC, non-small cell lung cancer; OS, overall survival; PFS, progression-free survival.

 Efficacy in Previously Treated Patients: Response Rates